MarkD117/trad-academy/README.md

 - More info about Lesson plans
     - I would like to have more information about the lessons.
 This can include a breakdown of the syllabus, class times, location etc. I would like to implement this to give the user more information about the lessons provided from the Academy.

+- User profile
+    - I would also like to create a system where a user can create a profile and manage different lessons they want to sign up to

+- Payment Method
+    - As users will be signing up to various lesson plans, I would like to implement an online payment system so that users can pay for lessons online.
+This could also add recurring billing if the user continues with the lessons.

+## Tools & Technologies Used

+- HTML used to create main site content
+- CSS used designing and styling the layout of the site
+- JavaScript used to implement side-menu for navigation section.
+- GitHub used to store site source code.
+- GitHub Pages used to deploy the main site
+- Gitpod used as a cloud-based IDE for developing the site.

 ## Testing